Kilgore College

 The University of Texas in San Antonio (UTSA) is a comprehensive four-year university that serves the San Antonio metropolitan area.
 At UTSA you’ll be able to discover new ideas, diversity, and culture as you learn, grow, and explore your potential both in and out of the classroom.
 Whether your interests are recreational, cultural, educational, or social, student life at UTSA has opportunities for you.
 You can stop by the University Center and meet with other students or visit Gallery 23, the upscale art gallery.
 Wellness and recreation facilities are available to every student, where you can partake in fitness programs, outdoor sports, and the aquatics center.
 More than 250 student clubs and organizations are available to join.
 In no time you’ll be helping to host events like Fiesta UTSA, Best Fest, Party on the Paseo, and Rowdy Wing Fling.
 The school also hosts many Greek life opportunities.
 Academics offered include more than 60 bachelor’s degrees, 45 master’s degrees, and 20 doctoral programs.
 Bachelor’s and master’s degrees are offered in fields like Architecture, Business, Education and Human Development and Liberal and Fine Arts.
 Study abroad, ROTC, and learning community programs are also offered.
 Pre-professional programs are available in Law and Medicine.
 Admissions require students to submit an official high school transcript, ACT/SAT scores and a letter of recommendation.
 UTSA offers academic and need-based scholarships to accepted applicants demonstrating need.
 Other forms of financial aid include federal grants, loans, work-study programs, and other scholarships.

-Astrapi Corporation specializes in the design and implementation of spiral-based signal modulation communication systems.
-Founded in 2009 and headquartered in Dallas, Texas, the company offers engineering services that include spiral-based waveform design, simulation modeling, and support for integrating spiral signals into user system designs.
-Astrapi also engages in intellectual property licensing, research and development, and commercial licensing services.
-Their innovative signal modulation technology, based on complex spirals, has shown significant performance improvements over traditional circle-based methods, with advantages demonstrated through mathematical analysis and software simulations that incorporate various noise factors and band-limiting techniques.
+Astrapi Corporation, founded in 2009 and headquartered in Dallas, Texas, specializes in the design and implementation of spiral-based signal modulation communication systems.
+The company offers engineering services that encompass spiral-based waveform design, simulation modeling, and support for integrating spiral signals into existing system designs.
+Astrapi also engages in research and development, providing intellectual property licensing and commercial licensing services.
+Its innovative modulation approach, based on complex spirals, has shown significant performance improvements over traditional circular modulation methods, with advantages validated through mathematical analysis and software simulations, including effective band-limiting and noise management.

 Diligent Robotics